neektza/nikicajokic.me/_posts/2013-06-26-objects-and-ruby.md

 Not so recently I've become more and more frustrated with Ruby's object orientated nature.
 Specifically, that one needs to instantiate something just to use a few functions.

-I am not trying to say that it has to be done this way, because it mostly depends on style, but it *is* the norm in the Ruby/OOP world. *Service object* is the name of this idiom, I believe.
+I am not trying to say that it has to be done this way, because it mostly depends on style.
+However, it *is* the established norm in the Ruby/OOP world. *Service object* is the name of this idiom, I believe.

 An example: